- Professional Development

 A student’s “functional curriculum” addresses functional skills for independent living, through developmentally appropriate goals and activities.

-Addresses functional skills for independent living, through developmentally appropriate goals and activities that offer opportunities to practice such skills.
+Addresses functional skills for independent living, through developmentally appropriate goals and activities that practice such skills.

-This tutorial looks at positioning and other best practices to increase access to technology for multiple disabilities students during classroom activities.
+This tutorial looks at positioning to increase access to technology for multiple disabilities students during classroom activities.

 Deirdre Leech talks about the challenges that parents and teachers of students with multiple disabilities and deafblindness face with regard to literacy.